Munch-Madness/munch_madness_fe/README.md

 <h3 align="center">Munch Madness</h3>

   <p align="center">
-    Welcome to the repository for Munch Madness!
+    Welcome to the FE repository for Munch Madness!
     Munch Madness is a web application built for the Turing School of Software and Design's Mod 4 Captsone project.
 Read more about project requirements: https://mod4.turing.edu/projects/capstone/
   </p>
 </div>